Chymyst/chymyst-core/docs/chymyst01.md

 If the priority of certain reactions is important for a particular application, it is the programmer's task to design the chemistry in such a way that those reactions start in the desired order.
 This is always possible by using auxiliary molecules and/or guard conditions.

-In fact, a facility for assigning priority to molecules or reactions would be self-defeating.
+In fact, a facility for assigning priority to molecules or reactions would be counterproductive.
 It will only give the programmer _an illusion of control_ over the order of reactions, while actually introducing subtle nondeterministic behavior.

 To illustrate this on an example, suppose we would like to compute the sum of a bunch of numbers in a concurrent way.